-We conclude that the presence in the QCD Lagrangian of the $L_0(m_u, m_d, g)$ term, which is nothing else than a cosmological constant, does not contradict to any physically relevant symmetries of QCD.
+We conclude that the presence in the QCD Lagrangian of the $L_0(m_u, m_d, g)$ term, which is nothing other than a cosmological constant, does not contradict to any physically relevant symmetries of QCD.
+We remark, again, that these considerations have been performed in Minkowski space-time; a generalization to a curved background has yet to be worked out.